Steamed Red Bean Paste Buns are a Chinese classic. These buns feature a homemade sweetened adzuki bean paste inside soft and fluffy steamed buns.

 - coconut oil

-I like to add a bit of coconut oil for texture and additional flavour.
+I like to add a bit of coconut oil for a smoother texture and additional flavour.

 The steamed buns are also vegan and made of: